Housing in the United Kingdom: 1980s onwards

 Working-class families proved eager to purchase their council homes when the first Thatcher ministry introduced the "Right to Buy" scheme in 1980, alongside restricting the construction of new council houses.
 Consequently, most housing was built by private developers of which the largest included George Wimpey, Barratt Developments and Redrow plc.
 Timber frames were used instead of masonry structures, although brick remained common as a facing material.

 For energy efficiency, PVC doors and windows replaced the use of wood and cavity wall insulation became compulsory.
 Developments typically provided for car parking which had historically taken place on street.

 Gun Wharves, Wapping, was converted from a warehouse to flats.

 At the same time urban renewal schemes resulted in the conversion of disused industrial buildings such as warehouses to apartments.
 Examples include Rotherhithe and Wapping alongside the Thames in London and the Albert Dock in Liverpool.
 There was also widespread construction of purpose-built apartment blocks including Wembley Park and Stratford in London, Salford Quays and Beetham Tower in Manchester.

+The private rented sector expanded significantly following the Housing Act 1988, which introduced assured shorthold tenancies and deregulated rents.
+By 2025, the sector housed approximately 19% of households in England, up from 10% in 1991.
+As of February 2026, average UK monthly private rents stood at £1,374, up 3.5% year-on-year, with significant regional variation: £1,430 in England, £1,022 in Scotland, and £828 in Wales.